 By now, someone has surely discovered the superior strength of Penn Mutual’s whole life contract—Blease data shows us that the vast majority of their whole life sales come from brokers as opposed to their career agent sales force, which is a very unique statistic when compared to other mutual companies with a career agent system.

 Their paid-up additions rider is far more flexible than anyone else on the list, and with a proper design, those old worries about being committed to too large an outlay (something that has followed whole life for years) can be put to rest.

 And that’s the List

 Want help with setting up a policy for cash accumulation purposes?
-Contact us and we’ll be happy to help you out.[/texthighlight]
+Contact us, and we’ll be happy to help you out.

-We don’t always find that one company is always on top, and so we can’t categorically declare one better than the other.
-We can only point out who among all the possibilities tends to come out near the top.
+We don’t necessarily find that one company is always on top, so we can’t categorically declare one better than the other.
+In the future, we might cut the list down to the top five or maybe even three.

 For now, we wanted to answer one question: Which life insurance companies offer the best products in terms of cash accumulation?

 We will be updating this list each year, so we’ll be making additions and subtractions as needed.
 For 2013, these are our top contenders for whole life insurance when focusing on cash accumulation or income.